spiritedtechie/fitr-service-userprofile/README.md

 Docker Installation
 -------------------

-Docker Compose is used to create and the following Docker containers:
+Docker Compose is used to create and/or link the following Docker containers:

 1. MongoDB instance
 3. The User Profile microservice